HandyLatcher/VSDBabySoC_VSD_Program_Week2/notes.md

+# 🗒️Notes

+This section highlights key terms and concepts encountered during the study of BabySoC functional modelling.
+It serves as a quick reference to understand important technical details and clarify new terminology used throughout the project.

+---

 ## 1. CPU vs CPU Core🖥️

 - **CPU (Central Processing Unit)**: Entire processor chip, acts as the brain of the computer.